LucasPeters00/pdm_final/README.md

 ## Usage

+### Demonstration

-If you want to see the quadrotor go through the static and dynamic columns.
-First you need to be in the cloned directory You can use the following command:
+If you want to see a full demonstration.
+First you need to be in the cloned directory, then you can use the following command:

 ```
 python3 main.py
 ```
-A screen will pop up and you will see the following:
+A screen will pop up and you will see the following, the exact route can be different because of the stochastic nature of the RRT* algorithm.

 [![Watch the video](https://img.youtube.com/vi/TaFyCzv_xfk/maxresdefault.jpg)](https://youtu.be/TaFyCzv_xfk)

+Parameters can be adjusted in the main.py script.
+If needed the code of the other scripts is uses can also be adjusted, in the scripts themself are comments for clarification purposes.

+### Running test